andrewufrank/daino/docs/site/dough/index.md

 author : Author of Settings
 ---

 index in site text The landing page of the **Example Site** giving access to all the files in the site.
-Use the black Navigation Ribbon above!
+The Navigation Ribbon can be used despite overwriting!